aiwake/ML_StocksPredict/README.md

-# ML_StocksPredict
+>kernel/acpi/AiWake
-I use Machine Learning for stocks predict
+## I am using Machine Learning for stock prediction, this project may take a long time to complete
+### This is test project